leonardovida/leonardovida/README.md

 <!--
 **leonardovida/leonardovida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

+- I am a Research Engineer at @[UtrechtUni](https://github.com/UtrechtUniversity) working on large research projects spanning different areas.
+Currently, I am:
+  - Leading a team of 3 for an NLP project aimed at creating multiple transformer models on millions of Dutch newspaper articles.
+  - Engineering the backend of a software for screening academic papers with machine learning techniques @[ASReview](https://github.com/asreview/asreview).
+  - Building a complex data pipeline for internal exam-related data retrieval.
-- I am a research engineer at @[UtrechtUni](https://github.com/UtrechtUniversity) working on projects spanning different areas from humanities to social science and biology.
-Currently, I am working on multiple large scale research projects spanning from an NLP pipeline to train BERT models on millions of newspaper articles to engineering the backend of a software for screening academic papers with machine learning techniques.
-I have a bias towards practice and creating machine learning and data-driven solutions that can have an impact on society.
-- I am currenlty interested in Big Data analysis and applied machine learning, data pipelines and APIs.
+- I have a bias towards practice and creating machine learning and data-driven solutions that can have an impact on society.
+I am very interested in Big Data analysis, putting machine learning models into production, data pipelines and APIs.